Periwinkles & Bluebonnets Facilitator - Maya Leptuch, M.A.

 Amanda Newton co-founded the Koan School with Scott Warren and Heather Barahona in 2013, and is committed to helping students learn in a positive, safe, and peaceful environment.
 She began working with children who have special needs in 2001.
-She also attended the Applied Behavior Analysis program at University of North Texas.
-In addition to teaching Middle School this year, Amanda currently serves as the Vice President of the board of Koan School and as the Sustainability and Community Outreach Coordinator.
-She also serves on numerous other non-profit boards, and participates in community service organizations throughout DFW.
+In addition to teaching Middle School this year, Amanda currently serves as the Koan School Board President.
+She also participates in numerous community service organizations throughout DFW.
 When she is not at school or volunteering in the community, Amanda enjoys writing music, cooking, and traveling.

 Tiffany Fuhrmann earned a B.S. in Biology from the University of Kentucky in 1999.
 She co-founded and taught at a Reggio Emilia-inspired preschool and kindergarten program in Chapel Hill, North Carolina.
 After moving to Texas in 2005, she began homeschooling her daughters, became a Master Naturalist, led an all-homeschooled Girl Scout Troop, and earned her master’s degree in Educational Psychology with a certificate in gifted education at the University of North Texas.
 Along the way, she also taught online writing classes, taught biology and chemistry to homeschool students, coached Future Problem Solving, participated in Winston Science competitions, and tutored high school math, science, and ACT/SAT test prep.
 In addition to learning new things, she loves animals, camping, rock climbing, gardening, and spending time with her husband and three children.
 She and her family joined Koan School in 2014.